jacobsax/dependents-development/README.md

 To try out the application yourself, head over to [dependents.dev](https://dependents.dev).
 I recommend opening this in Google Chrome or Safari.

+<b>A list of 3rd party libraries, databases and Docker images used can be found [here](./dependencies.md).
+Where template or example code has been used to form part of the development work, this has been clearly indicated in the code comments for the relevant file.</b>

 <i>A number of security keys and passwords are defined in files in this repository.
 These are for services deployed as part of running this application (i.e. databases), and can not be used to access external services.
 In some cases, where an API key for an external service is required - i.e. a Github REST API Key - a template file will be indicated that must be copied, with this information inserted.
 If you wish to deploy this application in a secure manner, I highly recommend changing all the currently defined keys and keeping these keys private.</i>

 # Build and Deployment